How to Choose the Right Size and Weight Capacity for Your Hospital Bed

 If it’s not clear to you what these questions mean, don’t worry.
 We’ll go into greater depth as we explain.

-Let’s start with the height of the patient.
 A standard hospital bed is 80 inches long, which is 6 feet 8 inches, measured from inside the headboard and footboard.
 Headboard and footboard dimensions are not standard sizes like mattresses are, but our own headboards and footboards measure an additional 1.5 inches thick, making the total length 83 inches.

 The standard length will comfortably fit most men and women.
 But taller patients may require a longer bed, which is why some models of Transfer Master hospital beds, such as the Companion and Night Rider, are also available with a length of 84 inches, which is 7 feet.
 We also have long and extra-long specialty length home hospital beds to accommodate tall patients with maximum comfort.

 There is one further factor to consider where width is concerned: some Transfer Master beds are available as a Dual King.
-That means the king-size bed is divided into two areas with independent height and position adjustments.
+That means the king-size bed is divided into two twin-size areas with independent height and position adjustments.
 Dual Kings are ideal for couples who would like to be able to adjust their side of the bed without impacting their partner.

 Choosing the Right Deck Height for Getting in and Out of Bed